LaurieBB/ModellingHomingPigeons/README.md

 accurately reflect a real area.
 Through this website you can load the .nmea file and see the positions marked, and even change it if desired.

+## Python Version
+Any from Python 3.10 - 3.12

+Just cannot use 3.13 as it is not compatible with pytorch.

 ## Packages

 beautifulsoup4 - 4.13.4